-For elements in the main window, the properties are set in Window Properties.
+For elements in the main window, the properties are set in the Property window.
 The corresponding element must be activated in the main window to do this.

 You can also select several elements at the same time and assign these common properties.
 For this, the following applies: